JulesDoc/python_scripts/winbuild/README.txt

 headers to M drive after the build, those variables are in the DEFAULT part of the file.
 Config.ini file is very easy to manage and it does not need more explanations.

+****IMPORTANT: Password must be written in the config.ini file to be used ONLY LOCALLY.
+NEVER CHECK-IN config.file

+NOTE on config.ini: There are two files config.ini, one in WINBUILD, one in CONTINUOUS_BUILD_INTEGRATION.
+Both must be configured depending on functionality chosen.

-DEPLOY SOURCE CODE INTO DEVL MACHINE: Depending on the necessities of the user:
+- DEPLOY SOURCE CODE INTO DEVL MACHINE: Depending on the necessities of the user:

 	- run_qmake_sln.py: To create terrasys.sln with all projects specified in terrasys.pro.

 	- run_qmake_proj.py: To add a new project passed as parameter.

-BUILD AND INTEGRATE DEVL CODE INTO PRODUCTION:
+- BUILD AND INTEGRATE DEVL CODE INTO PRODUCTION:

     Following scripts are locate within continuous_build_integration folder.
 Download them.
 They can be launched from any location in the system, config.ini file will take care of the path consistency.